silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/02_Working_With_Images_And_Documents.md

 ![Link popup](/_images/link-popup.jpg)

-Finally, to insert the link, click the "Insert Link" button at the bottom-right of the popup.
+Finally, to insert the link, click the "Insert link" button at the bottom-right of the popup.

 ## Managing files